goravel/docs/the-basics/validation.md

 ### A Note On Nested Attributes

-If the incoming HTTP request contains "nested" field data, you may specify these fields in your validation rules using "dot" syntax:
+If the incoming HTTP request contains "nested" field data, you may specify these fields in your validation rules using the "dot" syntax:

 ```go
 validator, err := ctx.Request().Validate(map[string]string{